wabicai/dapp-docs/guides/web-app-integration-developer.md

 ---
-description: Web app integration with OneKey using deeplinks and WalletConnect — patterns and fallbacks
+description: Web/H5 deeplinks — open OneKey with a WalletConnect URI and provide robust fallbacks
 ---

 # Web app integration (deeplinks)

 This guide targets web/H5 dApps.
-It shows how to open the OneKey app from the browser using deeplinks that carry a WalletConnect URI, and how to design reliable fallbacks across platforms.
+It shows how to open OneKey from the browser using a deeplink that carries a WalletConnect URI, and how to design robust fallbacks across platforms.

 - Overview: guides/developer-guide.md
-- WalletConnect details: connect-to-software/using-walletconnect/README.md

 ## Flow

 1) Create a WalletConnect `uri`
-2) Choose an opener based on the runtime (deeplink / raw WC URI / Universal Link)
+2) Choose an opener based on the runtime (deeplink/raw URI/Universal Link)
-3) Wait for user approval in OneKey → receive a session
+3) User approves in OneKey → receive a session
 4) Use per‑chain provider/RPC to interact with accounts

-## Code template (EVM example)
+## Code template (EVM)

 ```ts
 import { SignClient } from '@walletconnect/sign-client';